dotfile-projects/vim/README.md

 ```

 ### manual install
-Download the git project anywhere.
+Download the git project anywhere you want to placed.

-Locate into the directory, then run
+Locate into the project directory, then run the next command in terminal.
 ```
 # sh ./run.sh
 ```